-Select the INDEX Number as VLOOKUP cell and make it an absolute reference.
+Select the INDEX Number as a VLOOKUP cell and make it an absolute reference.

 Now select for each argument each month sales numbers.

 Close the bracket and hit the enter key.

 Now copy and paste the formula to below cells as well.